 His book, College (Un)Bound: The Future of Higher Education and What It Means for Students, was a New York Times best selling education book in 2013.
 His latest book, MOOC U: Who Is Getting the Most Out of Online Education and Why, was published in September by Simon & Schuster, and he is working on his next book about the post-college job market due in 2016 from William Morrow/HarperCollins.

-A contributing editor to The Chronicle of Higher Education, Jeff is also a professor of practice at Arizona State University.
+A regular contributor to The Chronicle of Higher Education and The Washington Post, Jeff is also a professor of practice at Arizona State University.
 He is the former top editor of The Chronicle, where he worked for 16 years in a variety of reporting and editing roles.
-His writing has also appeared in The New York Times, The Washington Post, The Wall Street Journal, and Slate, and he is a contributor to LinkedIn, where you can follow his blog posts on higher education.
+His writing has also appeared in The New York Times, The Wall Street Journal, and Slate, and he is a contributor to LinkedIn, where you can follow his blog posts on higher education.

 Jeff’s work has been honored with awards from the Education Writers Association, Society of Professional Journalists, and the Associated Press.
 He has been the keynote speaker before dozens of associations and universities and appears regularly on regional and national radio and television programs, including NPR, ABC, and CBS.